Andrew W. Ade

 MFA, Goddard College

 Mrs. Garrison is a 1975 Westminster alumna and 1980 Duke University alumna.
 She earned her degrees in English, History, and Creative Writing.
-She is a lecturer in History of U.S. Popular Culture, the First Year and writing minor programs, and Public Relations.
+She is a lecturer in History of U.S. Popular Culture, the First Year and writing minor programs.
 She has written articles and features for local publications and had a short story published in the SNReview.
-She currently serves as advisor to the Westminster College Equestrian Team and Scrawl, Westminster's literary journal, and has a manuscript under consideration for publication.
+She currently serves as advisor to the Westminster College Equestrian Team and has a manuscript under consideration for publication.

 Ph.D., Case Western Reserve University

 Dr. Mitchell completed her doctoral work in film studies at Case Western Reserve University under the direction of Dr. Louis Giannetti, author of Understanding Movies, Flashback, and Masters of the American Cinema.
 Mitchell's book publications include Diane Keaton: Artist and Icon (2001) and The Makeover in Movies: Before and After in Hollywood Films, 1941-2002 (2004), and Royal Portraits in Hollywood: Filming the Lives of Queens (2009), both co-authored with Dr. Elizabeth A. Ford.
 Mitchell's articles have appeared in Literature and Film Quarterly, and she has presented papers at national and international film and literature conferences.
 She has also led groups of students to England, Scotland, Wales, France, and Italy.